Managing Inventory in the Age of CoronaVirus

 Using paper price tags is prone to frequent and costly errors, such as “shelf crawl,” missing tags, or outdated prices of items.
 Thus, leaving customers unhappy – they feel like they were overcharged compared to the price on the shelf.
 In some cases, when the price is too high, it may lower the sales and excess inventory.

 An electronic shelf label lets you change the prices quickly to help you move through products more quickly.
 It makes promotional pricing easier and prevents inventory loss.

 Unlike paper labels that fall off or be easily moved, ESLs are more securely attached to the shelf edge.
 Thus, ensuring better compliance with the planogram and easier identification of inventory stockouts.
 You can replace or put a discount on products before they expire to prevent customer complaints and reduce shrinkage.

 Are you looking for ways to enhance your store’s inventory management?
 Our team is here to help!

 SOLUM ESL is the industry leader that develops most of the new ESL technology and products, such as Item Label, LED Blinking Label, Button Label, and various promotion solutions – these products are part of an automated system that helps enhance inventory management.

 Since SOLUM emerged in the ESL market in 2007, we continue to lead the ESL technology and product trends.
-For further inquiries, visit our website today at www.solumesl.com to know more about SOLUM ESL.
+For further inquiries, contact us or visit our website today at www.solumesl.com to know more about SOLUM ESL.